marktjones1/Imperial_College_Capstone/README.md

 # Imperial College Capstone
 Capstone Project for Imperial College Machine Learning Course

+## Summary
+This project tackled eight unknown "black box" functions, where the only way to learn about each was to evaluate it at chosen input points — but we were limited to one evaluation per function per week, for thirteen weeks.
+The goal was to find the input settings that produced the highest output value for each function.
+By using Bayesian optimisation — a method that uses each result to decide intelligently where to look next — we improved seven of the eight functions over their starting values, in one case more than quadrupling the initial best.
+Every decision was documented so the process can be reviewed, reproduced or applied to similar problems.

 ## Section 1: Project Overview

-The purpose of the project is to understand the nature of 8 different “black box” functions.
-The exact nature of each function is unknown, the only starting information given is the output value of the function for a small set of inputs.
-Over the course of 13 weeks, more observations of each function can be made, with the ultimate objective of learning an approximation of each function sufficient to identify high-performing input regions under a strict query budget.
-The main task is to determine the set of input values that maximises the output value for each function.
-However, it is also important to demonstrate a robust and methodical approach for tackling the problem and to show understanding of ML techniques.
-This is a black-box optimization problem.
+The purpose of the project was to understand the nature of 8 different “black box” functions.
+The exact nature of each function was unknown, the only starting information given was the output value of the function for a small set of inputs.
+Over the course of 13 weeks, more observations of each function were collected, with the ultimate objective of learning an approximation of each function sufficient to identify high-performing input regions under a strict query budget.
+The main task was to determine the set of input values that maximises the output value for each function.
+However, it was also important to demonstrate a robust and methodical approach for tackling the problem and to show understanding of ML techniques.
+This was a black-box optimization problem.
 This mirrors real-world scenarios such as hyperparameter tuning or experimental optimisation, where evaluations are costly and the underlying system is not directly observable.

 ## Section 2: Inputs and Outputs